TheWiseCoder/Dynworks/dynvector-benchmark/README.md

 `repeat,`
         `% retrieve Value from counter`
         `counter_value(loop, Index)`
-        `% retrieve Value from dynarray at Index`
+        `% retrieve Value from DynvectorId at Index`
         `dynvector_value(DynvectorId, Index, Value),`
         `. . . (do something with Value)`
         `% increment counter up to Count`